 Gaston said the York Township assessor told taxing bodies to estimate an additional $38 million in new growth from the expanded hospital campus at York and Brush Hill roads.
 This means the city has to ask for an additional 2.25 percent or $200,000 from residents in addition to a levy increase the committee discussed in previous meetings.

 Given the new information about the hospital, the committee agreed to recommend a total tax levy increase of 4.5 percent, with half sitting off to the side to reimburse Elmhurst Memorial and half used to fund city services for another year.
-In prior meetings, the committee had considered higher increases to handle rising costs.
+In prior meetings, the committee had considered to handle rising costs.

 “I think we can find ways to make this work,” Fourt Ward Alderman Kevin York said of the 2.25 percent increase.

 He noted health care expenses for city workers were going to be less than originally budgeted.
 However, committee members agreed an increase was needed to if the city was to continue to provide the level of services residents expect.

 Committee chairman and Fourth Ward Alderman Stephen Hipskind said he was confident the hospital would retain its nonprofit status.